 Alodawpyl – located over the road from Dammayan Gyi, this attracted us with its striking gold roof and we enjoyed a quick look around as our last stop on our second of 3 days in Bagan.

-We spent our final day exploring Old Bagan in more depth and taking a bit of a break from pagodas, although we still squeezed some in!
+We spent our final day of our three days in Bagan exploring Old Bagan in more depth and taking a bit of a break from pagodas, although we still squeezed some in!
 Today we saw:

 The Archeological Museum – this is a visually impressive building where you can learn more of the history of the area, it contains models and information on some of the more famous temples and pagodas as well as stone inscriptions and paintings.
 Entry is 5000K per person.